UrbsLab/STREAMLINE/docs/source/about.md

  * Easily conduct an exploratory analysis including: (1) basic dataset characteristics: data dimensions, feature stats, missing value counts, and class balance, (2) detection of categorical vs. quantiative features, (3) feature correlation (with heatmap), and (4) univariate analyses with Chi-Square (categorical features), or Mann-Whitney U-Test (quantitative features).

 * Preprocessing
- * Option to manually specify which features to treat as categorical vs. quantitative.
+ * Option to manually specify which features to treat as categorical and quantitative.
  * Option to manually specify features in loaded dataset to ignore in analysis.
  * Option to utilize 'group' cross validation partitioning: Case/control pairs or groups that have been matched based on one or more covariates will be kept together within CV data partitions.
- * Imputation is completed using mode imputation for categorical variables first, followed by MICE-based iterative imputation for quantitaive features.
+ * Imputation is completed using mode imputation for categorical variables first, followed by MICE-based iterative imputation for quantitative features.
 There is an option to use mean imputation for quantitative features when imputation computing cost is prohibitive in large datasets.

 * Feature Importance and Selection
  * Data scaling, imputation, and feature selection are all conducted within respective CV partitions to prevent data leakage (i.e. testing data is not seen for any aspect of learning until final model evaluation).